ArduPilot/ardupilot_wiki/common/source/docs/common-baro-external.rst

     :target: ../_images/baro-bmp280-pixhawk.jpg
     :width: 450px

 - :ref:`GND_PROBE_EXT <GND_PROBE_EXT>` to 4 for the Drotek MS5611 or 2 for the Adafruit BMP280.
-Reboot the flight controller after changing this parameter.
+Reboot the autopilot after changing this parameter.
 - :ref:`GND_PRIMARY <GND_PRIMARY>` to 1 to use the external barometer as the primary

 Testing